 Our Lady of Refuge regularly feed the people of Crossroads Soup Kitchen in Detroit, distribute food, toiletries, cleaning products and paper products to approximately 25 families every other week.
 We also support Grace Centers of Hope with meals and food donations.
 Finally we have taken meals to Angel’s Place in West Bloomfield to support our cognitively impaired neighbors and support their staff in the care of these fine men.

 Corporal Work of Mercy – Burying the Dead

-Our Lady of Refuge has three amazing “Funeral Teams” that provide a beautiful and reverent setting for gatherings after our Mass of the Resurrection.
+Our Lady of Refuge has two amazing “Funeral Teams” that provide a beautiful and reverent setting for gatherings after our Mass of the Resurrection.
 Thank you to all of you that decorate, call for bakers, bake, set up, clean up, and assist in ways we don’t even know!!
-Our Parish also sends out poinsettias at Christmas to those families that are local which are donated by one of our parishioners.
+Our Parish also sends out poinsettias at Christmas to those families that are local.
 Call Suzanne Barcewicz at 248-418-7213 if you are interested in getting involved with any part of this ministry.

 A loving parishioner mails out care cards to the family of our deceased to let them know that we care and are here if they need anything.

 We have a team that provides scripture or rosary services for the families the eve of the service too.
 Call Lisa Marie at 248-682-0920, ext.
 1114 if you are interested in being involved in this ministry.
 Thank you to all that have assisted this ministry!!

 There are many other intimate offerings involved in caring for our members that have lost a loved one but our greatest gift we all have to offer is prayer.
 Every day we can pray the souls of the departed.
 Thank you God!!

 Corporal Work of Mercy – Visiting the Imprisoned